The Latest

 Gen Z

-The minimalist interior styles that millennials saw as universally flattering, Gen Z now rejects as bland and lifeless.
+The minimalist interior design patterns that millennials saw as universally flattering are now rejected by Gen Z as bland and useless.

 Born 1997–2010

-Shea understands where her generation was coming from when creating greige interiors that “while safe and neutral, often felt flat, sanitized, and a little lifeless,” she says.
-You could chalk it up to the economic and geopolitical instability millennials came of age in; gray felt like a palette of caution, a way to play it safe in uncertain times.
-But to Gen Z, it likely reads as bland, boring, and creatively stifled.
-In contrast, Gen Z is leaning hard into vibrant colors, eclectic styling, and spaces that feel personal and expressive—a clear rejection of the muted minimalism that dominated the millennial era.”
+Shea knows what her generation turned to come from when she grew greige interiors that “while safe and impartial, often felt flat, sanitized and a bit useless,” she says.
+You should chalk it up as much as the monetary and geopolitical instability millennials got here of age in; gray felt like a warning palette, a way to play it safe in uncertain circumstances.
+But for Gen Z, it probably sounds bland, uninteresting, and creatively stifled.
+In assessment, Gen Z leans heavily into colorful colours, eclectic style and areas that experience private and expressive – a clear rejection of the muted minimalism that dominated the millennial era.”

 Related Story